 Here’s another excellent example of leading lines.
 In this photo, the fence lines draw your eye to the people.
 Like arrows, the white fence rails point directly at the main subject: the people and their adorable dog.

 Fencelines are easy to find at almost any park or yard and are especially fun at setting your photo’s tone.
 Try finding some leading fencelines at your local zoo or farm when you’re out with the family!

 Another great place to find leading lines is along pathways.
 I love this example!
 Roads and walkways almost always make fantastic leading lines.
 When in doubt, find a road to practice with.
 You’ll see how the road leading into the distance takes your eyes right down that road.

 A curvy path like this one is especially fun because it guides your eye and creates dimension and draws you right into the image, connecting the subject to the background.
 A curvy path like this one makes me wonder what’s at the end.

 Both of the above photos were taken on the grounds of the Felt Mansion in Saugatuck, Michigan.

 If you are taking photos inside, you can find many lines that will also work.
-Here my son was lying on the steps, a common place for him when watching his Minecraft videos.
+Here my son was lying on the steps, a common place for him when watching his Minecraft videos or reading a book.
 I’m not sure why he likes this spot so much, but when I saw him there for the hundredth time, I knew I couldn’t resist photographing him with all those leading lines!
 A simple shot from above captured a memory that will last for a lifetime.